Estimates on the domain of validity for Lyapunov-Schmidt reduction: Abstract

 \section{Abstract}

 Lyapunov-Schmidt reduction is a dimensionality reduction technique in nonlinear systems analysis that is commonly utilised in the study of bifurcation problems in high-dimensional systems.
 The method is a systematic procedure for reducing the dimensionality of systems of algebraic equations that have singular points, preserving essential features of their solution sets.
-In this article, we establish estimates for the region of validity of the reduction by applying bounds on the implicit function theorem derived in \cite{jindal2023imft}.
+In this article, we establish estimates for the region of validity of the reduction by leveraging recently derived bounds on the {Implicit Function Theorem}.
 We then apply these bounds to an illustrative example of a two-dimensional system with a pitchfork bifurcation.